sihwa-park/sihwa-park.github.io/_pages/about.md

 I am a first-year PhD student in Computer Scicence at Cornell University.
 I completed my BS and MS in Computer Science at Korea University, supervised by Prof. [Seungjun Baek](https://singkru.github.io/).
 More details in my CV [here.](/cv)

-My research focuses on building more robust and interpretable deep learning models.
-I'm interested in various machine learning theories, especially those related to optimization problems.
+My research interests lie in Bayesian Optimization and various theoretical approaches related to machine learning methods.

 Preferred way of being contacted: __sihwapark[at]cs[dot]cornell[dot]edu__